Black Friday • Black Friday •

 Growth of the endometrial lining stimulated by oestrogen is tempered in a healthy cycle by progesterone in the luteal phase (second half of the menstrual cycle after ovulation).

-Progesterone keeps the endometrium inside the uterus to provide nutrients to a fertilised egg (if one exists).
+Progesterone maintains the endometrium in the uterus, providing nutrients to a fertilised egg (if one exists).
 Once progesterone drops off (when your body discovers you are not pregnant), a menstrual period (bleed) occurs.

-Part of this process is the development of special little spirals that act like a control valve for bleeding once your period starts, but also provide a blood supply to the growing endometrium.
+Part of this process is the development of small spirals that act like a control valve to bleed once your period starts, while also providing a blood supply to the growing endometrium.

 If these spirals (arterioles) don’t develop properly, there is no control mechanism in place for the bleeding once your period starts, but also no blood supply to the endometrium.

-Without progesterone, this results in the endometrium breaking down sporadically.
-Dysfunction of these spirals can also result in heavy bleeding as described in the heavy periods (menorrhagia) article.
+Without progesterone, the endometrium breaks down sporadically.
+Dysfunction of these spirals can also result in heavy bleeding, as described in the heavy periods (menorrhagia) article.

 Failure to ovulate

-One of the causes of erratic spotting or bleeding is a lack of ovulation, but the cause of the ovulatory failures are many and varied.
-Oestrogen is the main player, with irregular bleeding the result of low levels (as observed after menarche in teenagers and at menopause in older women).
+One of the causes of erratic spotting or bleeding is a lack of ovulation, but the causes of the ovulatory failures are many and varied.
+Oestrogen is the main player, with irregular bleeding the result of low levels (as observed after menarche in teenagers and postmenopause in older women).

 Oestrogen breakthrough bleeding – stable oestrogen (teenagers, PCOS, prolactin, obesity, thyroid)